L-YeZhu/DiscoveryDiff/README.md

 ### Updates:

-- (06/2024) While the code should be mostly ready to use, I may continue fixing some minor bugs.
+- (06/2024) This codebase is still under construction and will be further structured and improved to facilitate its use.

 <p align="center">